"Three Shots": Ernest Hemingway's Nick Adams

 "for his mastery of the art of narrative … and for the influence that he has exerted on contemporary style."

-In this lesson, students study issues related to independence and notions of manliness in Ernest Hemingway’s “Three Shots” as they conduct in-depth literary character analysis, consider the significance of environment to growing up and investigate Hemingway’s Nobel Prize-winning, unique prose style.
+In this lesson, students study issues related to independence and conceptions of masculinity in Ernest Hemingway’s “Three Shots” as they conduct in-depth literary character analysis, consider the significance of environment to growing up and investigate Hemingway’s Nobel Prize-winning, unique prose style.
 In addition, they will have the opportunity to write and revise a short story based on their own childhood experiences and together create a short story collection.

 Conduct in-depth character analysis using textual evidence as support.